fr33thytweaks/Disable-Anti-Aliasing/README.md

 It is recommended to open the game launcher first before moving or replacing files.<br>
 You may need to copy the files after each time you start the game launcher.

-If overlay states "DLSS mode: DLAA", Advanced method is working.<br>
-If overlay states "DLSS mode: Current DLSS quality level", only Standard method is working.<br>
-Standard method will be the only option if anti cheat is blocking "DLSSTweaks.ini" and "nvngx.dll".
+Standard method will be the only option if anti cheat is blocking "DLSSTweaks.ini" and "nvngx.dll".<br>

-If stuck with Standard method and you are able to change render resolution in game settings or console.<br>
-Try render resolution at 1.5 or 150% using dlss at quality to mimic a native resolution.
+Some games do not accept custom DLSS files.
+Anti-cheat systems will block you from enabling DLSS in the game, such as in The Finals.

 To turn off the dev overlay text, run "Revert DLSS Indicator.reg" and edit "DLSSTweaks.ini" with the following settings:
 - OverrideDlssHud=-1